 The total amount graduate students may borrow under the Federal Stafford Loan program is $33,000/9 months or $44,000/12 months (all monies will be unsubsidized).

 Federal student loan rates are linked to the Federal 10-year Treasury rate, plus a small margin.
 The interest rates are fixed for the life of the loan.
 The rates for new loans will change annually, based on the current market.

 The law continues to authorize the Department of Education to offer interest rate reductions to Direct Loan borrowers who agree to have electronic payments automatically debited from a bank account.

 Repayment begins six months (grace period) after the month in which you cease attending school at least half time.
-The standard repayment period is 10 years and an extended plan up to 25 years is available to students.
-During repayment a variety of plans will be available to assist borrowers in meeting repayment obligations, including: Income Based Repayment (IBR), graduated repayment, and standard plan.
+The standard repayment period is 10 years and an extended plan up to 25 years are available to students.
+During repayment, a variety of plans will be available to assist borrowers in meeting repayment obligations, including: Income-Driven Repayment (IDR), graduated repayment, and standard plan.